bhudgens/blog/_posts/2017-01-07-snow-mobile-and-tubing.md

   - Tubing
 ---

 Finding a way to fly around in the snow has become a tradition at MusicFest.
 This year was no exception.
-The ranch had brand new snow mobiles.
+The ranch had brand new snowmobiles.
 They did not disappoint.

 ![image-left]({{ site.url }}{{ site.baseurl }}/assets/images/tubing.jpg){: .align-left}